Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 5/5
+### Misinformed Clues: 1/5
-**Excellent - Outstanding**
+**Poor - Needs significant revision**

-Both misinformed clues create excellent productive ambiguity.
-The first suggests 'book' but 'stories, information, or instructions through words' can also be found extensively in video games (lore, tutorials, dialogue).
-The second strongly suggests 'movie' but 'sequence of moving pictures... with sound, forming a narrative' perfectly describes cutscenes and cinematic elements in many video games.
-This ambiguity is highly effective for discussion.
+These clues fail to create productive ambiguity for 'video game.'
+Instead, they strongly and unambiguously point to 'book' and 'movie' respectively, functioning more as 'fake' clues rather than subtly misleading ones with a relevant connection to the correct answer.
+They do not generate productive confusion for the actual answer.

 ✅ Strengths:
 - Attempt to create ambiguity